 Only travellers and employees will be allowed entry into the terminal.
 For the time being, please say your farewells at home.

 Mask wearing policy will be strictly enforced.

-Travelers are being encouraged to make use of online check in.
+Travellers are being encouraged to make use of online check-in.

 Sneeze guards have been installed at varying points of contact with travellers.

 Airlines have adopted their own set of protocols and travellers are being encouraged to adhere to their procedures.